-Merseyside Fire and Rescue Service faced a £9m budget deficit over the period 2011/12 - 2012/13, mainly due to cuts in government grant.
-We have experienced over a 13% cut over these two years; this is over double the national average for English Fire and Rescue Services.
+Merseyside Fire and Rescue Service faced a £9m budget deficit over the period 2011/12 - 2012/13, mainly due to a 13.5% cut in Government Grant..
+The Grant cut was over double the national average for English Fire and Rescue Services.

-The grant for Fire and Rescue Services has not yet been announced at a local level for 2013/14 and 2014/15 but national figures indicate that only 1/3rd of the cuts which are likely for the Fire and Rescue Services in England have actually been applied to date.
+The grant for Fire and Rescue Services has not yet been announced at a local level for 2013/14 and 2014/15 but national figures indicate that only one third of the cuts which are likely for the Fire and Rescue Services in England have actually been applied to date.
 This means that two thirds of the cuts are still to come: